Comparison Preset

 Strengths

-- +Provides Mastra Studio, an interactive UI for building, testing, and managing agents, workflows, and tools
+- +Offers a comprehensive UI, Mastra Studio, for building, testing, and managing agents and workflows.

-- +Supports integration into existing projects or new apps built with frameworks like Next.js, React, Astro, and Express
+- +Supports integration with popular web frameworks like Next.js, React, Astro, Express, SvelteKit, and Hono.

 Weaknesses